sudu7878/grapesOS/README.md

 <p>Once the base system is stable, I plan to build reusable API-like modules, which could be used by other apps.
 So far, GPIO drivers have been implemented, and UART/IRQ handling, and Mailbox drivers are functional.
 Long-term, grapesOS aims to become a small, efficient, API-supportive embedded OS that balances performance and power.</p>

-<p>If you're interested in the story behind this OS, check out my blog (https://grapesos-dev.blogspot.com)—where I regularly post updates on the project, my thought process, struggles, experiments, and whatever fried my brain that day.</p>
+<p>If you're interested in the story behind this OS, check out my blog (https://grapesos-dev.blogspot.com) where I regularly post updates on the project, my thought process, struggles, experiments, and whatever fried my brain that day.</p>

 <p>Finally, this is purely a passion project to explore how computers truly work under the hood.
 It’s been an amazing journey so far, and I hope to keep growing it.
 If you’d like to contribute, ask questions, or just say hi, my Discord is: sudu_493412.
 Thanks for reading, and cheers!</p>